What is Azure DevOps and Why you Should Care

 Azure DevOps is a set of tools and services offered by Microsoft to help software development teams provision, manage, and monitor their production environments.
 It provides a unified set of DevOps tools that can be used to automate, orchestrate, and manage the delivery of applications and services.

-Azure DevOps focuses on initiating modernization in the software development lifecycle (SDLC) to create a culture of continuous delivery.
-This translates to optimizing the processes of source control, build, test, and release.
-This, in turn, can lead to faster time-to-market and reduce project costs.
+Azure DevOps focuses on modernizing the software development lifecycle (SDLC) to create a culture of continuous delivery.
+This means optimizing the processes of source control, build, test, and release.
+This can lead to faster time-to-market and reduced project costs.

 What is Azure DevOps Used for?

 Azure DevOps offers a slew of features, which teams can use to accelerate the SDLC.
 Some of the prominent ones include:

 Provides a collaborative environment for planning projects by centralizing code, software libraries, and testing tools.
 This helps map the code changes and the associated test-related artifacts across the team.

 From maintaining the application stability to keeping its uptime intact and accelerating app development to automating the build-release process, Azure DevOps enables the automatic, sequential execution of tasks across multiple environments thanks to its powerful standalone services like Azure Pipelines (discussed later).

 Monitor, track, share trends and boost collaboration using customizable dashboards and workflows.
 Not to forget the facility of configurable widgets and notifications and the ability to pick up the services that are of interest within the organization.